 - Where the individual launch point, a goal selected by a competitor, a mark, or a final landing infringes a distance limit at any time, the competitor will be penalised. - 13.3.2 If a launch point infringes a natural set boundary, the infringement is the distance to the closest correct point. - 13.3.3 Where the penalty relates to landing too close to a goal/target or mark, the competitor will only receive a result penalty for the greater infringement.
-The result penalty will be waived if the competitor can show that he was unable to comply because of safety reasons, or because of light wind (unable to clear area within 10 minutes). - 13.3.4 The result penalty will be in case of: - a) an Elbow task an increase or an Angle task a decrease of the competitors achieved angle with: - 2 X ARCSIN [INFRINGEMENT / DISTANCE LIMIT] - b) a Race to an Area or Land Run task: - 1 task penalty point per meter infringement. - c) all other tasks:
+The result penalty will be waived if the competitor can show that he was unable to comply because of safety reasons, or because of light wind (unable to clear area within 10 minutes). - For competitors taking off too close to a goal or target, declaring a goal outside the limits specified in the TDS or otherwise abusing the set distance limits of a task, the penalty will be 2 task points per 0,1% infringement.
+Above 25% infringement the competitor will be scored in group B.